zoonoo/azure-docs.ko-kr/articles/dns/dns-getstarted-create-dnszone-portal.md

 <properties
-   pageTitle="Azure 포털에서 DNS 영역을 만들고 관리하는 방법 | Microsoft Azure" description="Azure DNS에 대한 DNS 영역을 만드는 방법을 알아봅니다. 이는 첫 번째 DNS를 만들고 관리하며 Azure 포털을 사용하여 DNS 도메인 호스팅을 시작하는 방법에 대한 단계별 가이드입니다." services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor="" tags="azure-resource-manager"/>
+   pageTitle="How to create and manage a DNS zone in the Azure portal | Microsoft Azure" description="Learn how to create DNS zones for Azure DNS.
+This is a Step-by-step guide to create and manage your first DNS and start hosting your DNS domain using the Azure portal." services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor="" tags="azure-resource-manager"/>